 Departure point

-Departure and arrival at western moat (Arkivgatan).
+Departure and arrival at eastern moat (Arkivgatan).

 Tickets

 Tickets can be purchased before boarding the train.
 90 SEK adults, 70 SEK children under 12 years, children 0-4 years free.
-Dogs 40 SEK, only sitting on the floor and on a leash.

 Come early if you want to join a particular ride, as the train fills up quickly.
 No seat reservation and first come, first served.